danschlz/danschulz.github.io/books.md

 **The best**

 Bolano, _The Savage Detectives_ and _2666_.
-My favorite author, Bolano's books are stuipidly brilliant.
+My favorite author.
+His two big novels are the best and worth every bit of effort.

 Borges, _Ficciones_.
 Speculative fiction is my favorite genre, and Borges is the GOAT.
 He's also the most erudite author of the twentieth century, and it shows.